davidtw0320/Resources-Allocation-in-The-Edge-Computing-Environment-Using-Reinforcement-Learning/README.md

 ## *Edge Computing Environment*

 + Mobile User
   + Users move according to the mobility data provided by [CRAWDAD](https://crawdad.org/index.html).
-This data was collected from the users of mobile devices at the subway station.
+This data was collected from the users of mobile devices at the subway station in Seoul, Korea.
-  + User's device offload tasks to one edge server.
+  + Users' devices offload tasks to one edge server to obtain computation service.
-  + After the request task has been processed, users need to receive processed packets from the edge server and send a new task to the edge server again.
+  + After a request task has been processed, users need to receive the processed task from the edge server and offload a new task to a edge server again.

 + Edge Server
   + Responsible for offering computational resources *(6.3 * 1e7 byte/sec)* and processing tasks for mobile users.
-  + Each edge server can only offer service to limited numbers of users and allocate computational resources to them.
+  + Each edge server can only provide service to limited numbers of users and allocate computational resources to them.
-  + The task may be migrated from one edge server to another one within limited bandwidth *(1e9 byte/sec)*.
+  + The task may be migrated from one edge server to another within limited bandwidth *(1e9 byte/sec)*.

 + Request Task: [VOC SSD300 Objection Detection](https://link.springer.com/chapter/10.1007/978-3-319-46448-0_2)
   + state 1 : start to offload a task to the edge server